nikos-amofa/interview-rounds-react-ts/TechDesign.md

 - The `question_id` is intentionally removed in the results
 - In the table `question_answer`, the question text itself will be stored instead of `question_id`.
 This will be much human readable in the database

-## Frontend: Automation Interview Round List and Card
+## Frontend: Interview Round List and Card

 Summary:

-- Render automation interview round list in a brief card format
+- Render interview round list in a brief card format

 Description: